 - 1) Maintaining consistency and coordination between MSE, and stock assessment data, modelling and methodology. - 2) Continued refinement of the ensemble of models used in the stock assessment. - Continued development of weighting approaches for models included in the ensemble, potentially including fit to the survey index of abundance, retrospective, and predictive performance. - 4) Exploration of methods for better including uncertainty in discard mortality and bycatch estimates in the assessment (now evaluated only via alternative catch tables or model sensitivity tests) in order to better include these sources uncertainty in the decision table. - 5) Bayesian methods for fully integrating parameter uncertainty may provide improved uncertainty estimates within the models contributing to the assessment, and a more natural approach for combining the individual models in the ensemble.

 RECOMMENDATION/S

 That the Commission:

-- a) NOTE paper IPHC-2017-IM093-08 which provides a summary of data, the stock assessment and the harvest decision table for 2018. - b) REQUEST any additional information to be included for the 2018 Annual Meeting.
+a) NOTE paper IPHC-2018-AM094-08 which provides a summary of data, the stock assessment and the harvest decision table for 2018.